lisek75/uma_food_chatbot/README.md

 2. **Install and setup Dialogflow and ngrok**:

-    Refer to the `setup/dialogflow_setup.md` and `setup/ngrok_setup.md` files for detailed instructions on setting up Dialogflow and ngrok.
+    Refer to the `setup/dialogflow` and `setup/ngrok_setup.md` for detailed instructions on setting up Dialogflow and ngrok.

 3. **Run ngrok**:
     Use this if you are running the application locally and do not have HTTPS.